wandyezj/wandyezj.github.io/ideas/open-data.md

 # Open Data

+## Abstract

+Analysis of data is increasingly used to make decisions.
+The data used for analysis must come from some source.
+Open Data is the idea that some data be made freely available for analysis.

+This paper:

+- defines Open Data
+- proposes objectives for Open Data
+- proposes quality measures for Open Data
+- examines Open Data practices on data.gov
+- proposes Open Data principles to guide Open Data practices

+The objective of this paper is to propose objectives, quality measures, and principles for Open Data.

 ## Definition

 "Open Data is the idea that some data should be freely available to everyone to use and republish as they wish, without restrictions from copyright, patents or other mechanisms of control."  from the [Wikipedia page on Open Data](https://en.wikipedia.org/wiki/Open_data)

-## Objectives
+## Proposed Open Data Objectives

-Some Open Data objectives:
+I propose the following Open Data objectives:

+- Maintain trust in conclusions derived from data.
 - Allow citizens to check on government activities.
 - Enable administrators to make better decision.
-- Increase business competition and service quality.
+- Increase economic competition and service quality.
+- Expand collaboration among organizations and communities.

 Open Data could allow citizens, researchers, and administrators to gauge the effectiveness of specific program interventions and to assess and improve the quality of peoples lives.

-Some potential questions:
+Some potential questions answerable with data:

 - What specific and types of roadway intersections have the most accidents?
 - Are community resources {Fire, Police, Libraries, Schools, Clinics, Groceries} accessible to citizens?
-- Where and what injuries taking place?
+- Where and what injuries are taking place?
 - What measures account for differences in reported injuries?
 - Does an area have sufficient resources to support a new business?
 - How are people's lives impacted by air pollution and noise pollution, what interventions are effective in reducing this pollution?